2009–10 Denver Nuggets season

 The 2009–10 Denver Nuggets season was the 43rd season of the franchise, its 34th in the National Basketball Association (NBA).
-After their trip the Conference Finals last season, the Nuggets started the season 35-18 before the All-Star break.
-Coach George Karl and Carmelo Anthony were the only Nuggets to represent the Western Conference in the 2010 NBA All-Star Game.
-However, not long after the break, dark clouds gathered around the team as coach Karl was diagnosed with neck and throat cancer.
-Adrian Dantley took over and the team struggled in the second half of the season, finishing with a 53-29 record and earned the number 4 seed in the West.
+After their trip the conference finals last season, the Nuggets started the season 35–18 before the All-Star break.
+Carmelo Anthony and Chauncey Billups were selected to the 2010 NBA All-Star Game with George Karl coaching the Western Conference.
+Karl was diagnosed with neck and throat cancer, ending his season.
+Adrian Dantley took over and the team struggled in the second half of the season, finishing with a 53–29 record and earned the number 4 seed in the West.
 Denver's season ended in the first round with a defeat to the Utah Jazz in six games.
 The Nuggets had the third best team offensive rating in the NBA.